keboola/developers-docs/overview/encryption.md

 [encrypt API call](#encrypting-data-with-api) is used to encrypt the values before saving them.

 ### Automated Configuration Adjustment
-*Note: Automated adjustment applies only to the UI -- for components which have encryption enabled.*
+*Note: Automated adjustment applies only to the UI.*

 There are a few automatic configuration adjustments the UI does for you: